Everything You Must Know About Church Security – A Comprehensive Guide

 3. Church security team

-Once the security director chooses the Security Team members, their initial training should include an orientation that provides them with the church’s mission and purpose.
-This mission must remain at the top of their mind while performing their duties.
+Once the security director chooses the Security Team members, initial training should include an orientation that provides members with the church’s mission and purpose.
+This mission must remain at the top of their minds while performing their duties.

 After orientation, the team will attend regular meetings held by the director to go over plans and protocols.
 Security team members are expected to understand lockdowns, evacuations, and medical emergency responses.

-Team members must attend all services, classrooms, and special events to cover security needs.
+To cover security needs, team members must attend all services, classrooms, and special events.
 It is best practice to rotate these members on an annual basis and have enough members on hand to cover all necessary activities.

 Common Types of Church Security